Skip to Content

 4. Run all samples on a ~1% agarose gel along with a positive control of 50 ng/ul genomic DNA that we will provide and a 1 kb-plus ladder.
 Load 3 ul of sample and 6 ul of ladder.
 You want to see a high molecular weight band of approximately the same brightness for all the samples.

-5. Please talk to us about volume of your samples.
+5. Please talk to us about sample volume and arrangement on the submission plate.
 We usually request 20 ul of each sample, however, there are exceptions.
+Also, the various microarray sample prep workflows start with different configurations of the samples on the plate.

 6. Please provide the Nanodrop results (table and profiles) and the gel image along with your samples.